ShabuShabu/Belay/README.md

 If the model attributes contain a `deletedAt` field and `deletedAt` is null, then Belay will set it the current date, indicating that the model has been soft deleted.
 If the `deletedAt` field is not null, however, then Belay will set the `wasDestroyed` flag to true.

+The `deletedAt` attribute can be configured via the `trashedAttribute` Model option.

 ```js
 const page = new Page({ data: ... })